Reuben Webster Millsaps

 Reuben Webster Millsaps (May 30, 1833 - June 28, 1916) was an American businessman, financier and philanthropist.

 Early years

-Reuben Webster Millsaps was born on May 30, 1833 in Pleasant Valley, Copiah County, Mississippi.
+Millsaps was born on May 30, 1833, into a farming family in Pleasant Valley, Copiah County, Mississippi, one of nine siblings.
 He was of English, Scots-Irish, and Welsh descent.
-His family were farmers.
-He had eight siblings including William Green Millsaps.
+William Green Millsaps was his brother.

-He attended Indiana Asbury College, now known as DePauw University, and Harvard University Law School, where he earned a law degree.
+Reuben Millsaps attended Indiana Asbury College, now known as DePauw University, and Harvard University Law School, where he earned a law degree.

 Civil War

 He fought in the American Civil War as a soldier in the Confederate States Army and was wounded twice during the war.
 He attained the military rank of Major.

 Postbellum career

 After returning from the war he pursued a successful career in business and finance.
 He was President of Capital State Bank in Jackson, Mississippi.

 Philanthropy

 In 1890, Millsaps donated US$550,000, which was matched by contributions from Mississippi's Methodist community, for the creation of "a Christian college within the borders of our state".
 The college is now known as Millsaps College and is located in Jackson, Mississippi.
 He devoted the rest of his life to the building and running of the college.